Supersheep50/hey-look-listen-quiz/README.md

 ### Fixed Bugs

 - Quiz was not recoginizing the correct answer.
 My styling on my answers was causing right answers to be seen as wrong answers.
 - Timer was not counting down from 60 and acting erratically when starting a new game.
+I added in specific code to ensure the ctimer restarted from 60 when hitting Play Again or Begin Quiz.
-- Background photo and Logo not showing up on live page.
+- Background photo and Logo not showing up on live page - fixed by removing a / from my img tags in the html.
-- Play Again button would only work when all 20 questions had been answered.
+- Play Again button would only work when all 20 questions had been answered - NOT FIXED
-- Score counter didnt stop at 20
+- Score counter didnt stop at 20 after you kept clicking the right answer when the quiz was over.
+-

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+-

 ## Deployment